EDUCBA

 In these schemes, the only source of profit is the fees earned by recruiting new participants.
 Each person must recruit some participants, who in turn have to recruit more people similarly.
 This eventually results in a hierarchical pyramid.
 Here, every new member has to pay the joining fees.

-Why is Pyramid Scheme illegal?
+Why is Pyramid Scheme Illegal?

 In a pyramid scheme, an individual or a company starts the scam by recruiting members (or investors) and offering high guaranteed returns.
 Initially, the earliest investors can make a significant amount of money, primarily paid out of the new recruitments and not as any return on some real investment.
-However, the scheme starts to lose steam when the liabilities begin to exceed its assets because of tapering recruitment, which eventually leads to the falling of the pyramid.
+However, the scheme starts to lose steam when the liabilities begin to exceed its assets because of tapering recruitment, eventually leading to the falling of the pyramid.
 So, this business can generate wealth by deceiving people and offering them extraordinary returns based on recruits, which is not a legal business model.
 This is the reason that pyramid schemes are termed illegal in many countries.

 Advantages of Pyramid Scheme